wilrob/arcadia/README.md

 Metadata can be added or edited using tools such as Photoshop or <a href="https://exiftool.org/gui/" target="_blank">exiftool</a>.

 ### Fancybox display
-Click on a photo to view it in its original format.
+Clicking on a photo will display it in the fancybox interface.

 ## Credits
 I used the awesome EXIF reading library <b><a href="https://github.com/MikeKovarik/exifr">exifr</a></b> to read photo metadata.<br />